manullopes/manullopes/README.md

 - 👋 Hi, I’m @manullopes, brazilian currently living in Edmonton, AB
 - 👀 I’m interested in games, tv shows, movies and of course: coding.
 - 🌱 I’m currently learning html, css, java and react.
 So far I would tell that im really good.
-Planning in lear more languages this year
+Planning in lear more languages this year.
 - 💞️ I’m looking to collaborate on any project for someone who is iniating in coding like me